kewbish/kenna/kenna-docs.md

     * Change the `name`, `label` and `folder` for each collection.
 There should be one for each class. `name` and `folder` cannot have spaces, while `label` can.

 ## GitHub Setup
-This requires Hugo to be installed. *In the future, a setup script will be provided.*
+This requires Hugo to be installed.
 Sign up for a GitHub account.
 Create a repository by clicking the `+` button in the upper-right.
 Make sure the repository name is `yourusername.github.io`.
 For example, if your username is kewbish, the repository name should be `kewbish.github.io`.
 Navigate to `themes\kenna\layouts\static\admin\config.yml` and open it in Notepad.
 Change the `repo: kewbish/kenna` line to `repo: yourusername/yourusername.github.io`.
 Navigate to [this link](https://github.com/settings/developers), and make a `New OAuth App`.
 Put whatever you'd like for the name, but ensure that the Homepage URL is `yourusername.github.io`, where yourusername is your username.
 As well, make sure the `Authorization callback URL` goes to `https://api.netlify.com/auth/done`.